obiannotate: edit sequence annotations

 cgatggctccatgctagtgctagtcgatga

-As the right part is an expression, it can be more complex and realize some basic computations.
-In the next example the foo tag is valuated with the sequence identifier prefixed by "bar-"
+As the right part is an expression, it can be more complex and perform some basic computations.
+In the next example the foo tag is assigned a value based on the sequence identifier prefixed by "bar-".

 obiannotate --set-tag 'foo="bar-" + sequence.Id()' empty.fasta